Shakhrai8/acebook/README.md

 ## License

-ACEBOOK is licensed under the MIT License.
+ACEBOOK is licensed under the APACHE License.
 See [LICENSE](LICENSE) for more information.